Digital products

 Send the buyer to the right place

-The post-payment step lands on the file, private page, or redirect that was promised on the product page.
+The post-payment step lands on the lesson, file, private page, or redirect that was promised on the product page.

 Keep proof for support later